retsyx/amity/README.md

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

-Amity attaches to your home theater with HDMI, between the TV and the receiver.
-This requires using a [Amity Board (a custom PCB)](hw/README.md), or a carefully stripped HDMI cable, so the HDMI-CEC signals can be wired in to Raspberry Pi GPIO pins.
-Performing the wiring incorrectly may damage your HDMI equipment and/or Raspberry Pi.

-Amity may also have terrible bugs.
+While Amity has been tested and has worked reliably with the HDMI equipment I have available, there may still be an unexpected risk of unknown bugs.
+Also, when hooking up the hardware, you may make a mistake - this may destroy your HDMI equipment and/or your Raspberry Pi.

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!